silverstripe/silverstripe-framework/docs/en/02_Developer_Guides/00_Model/10_Versioning.md

 #### Templates Variables

 In templates, you don't need to worry about this distinction.
-The `$Content` variable contain the published content by default, and only preview draft content if explicitly requested (e.g. by the "preview" feature in the CMS, or by adding ?stage=Stage to the URL).
+The `$Content` variable contains the published content by default, and previews draft content only if explicitly requested (e.g. by the "preview" feature in the CMS, or by adding ?stage=Stage to the URL).
 If you want to force a specific stage, we recommend the `Controller->init()` method for this purpose, for example:

 **app/code/MyController.php**